-- interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors, - evaluating nominations by stockholders of candidates for election to our Board of Directors, - evaluating director performance on our Board of Directors and applicable committees of the Board and determining whether continued service on the Board is appropriate, - developing, reviewing and amending a set of corporate governance policies and principles, including our code of ethics, - considering questions of possible conflicts of interest of directors as such questions arise, and - overseeing and reviewing the processes and procedures we use to provide information to the Board of Directors and its committees.
+- · interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors, - evaluating nominations by stockholders of candidates for election to our Board of Directors, - evaluating director performance on our Board of Directors and applicable committees of the Board and determining whether continued service on the Board is appropriate, - developing, reviewing and amending a set of corporate governance policies and principles, including our code of ethics, - · considering questions of possible conflicts of interest of directors as such questions arise, and - overseeing and reviewing the processes and procedures we use to provide information to the Board of Directors and its committees.

 Candidates for director nominees are reviewed in the context of the current composition of our Board of Directors, our operating requirements and the long-term interests of our stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee considers skills, diversity, age, and such other factors as it deems appropriate given the current needs of the Board of Directors and ACADIA, to maintain a balance of knowledge, experience and capability.
 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews such directors' overall service to us during their term, including the number of meetings attended, level of participation, quality of performance, and any other relevant considerations.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee would be independent under applicable Nasdaq listing standards, applicable SEC rules and regulations with the advice of counsel, if necessary.
-The Nominating and Corporate Governance Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board of Directors.
+The Nominating and Corporate Governance Committee uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
+The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board of Directors.
 The Nominating and Corporate